cloudnative-pg/cnpg-i/README.md

 - [Barman Cloud CNPG-I Plugin](https://github.com/cloudnative-pg/plugin-barman-cloud):
   A plugin for seamless integration with Barman Cloud for Continuous Backup and Recovery using object stores.

+## 3rd Party Plugins
+> **Disclaimer:**
+> The following plugins are developed and maintained by third parties.
+CloudNativePG and the CNPG-I project are not responsible for the functionality, maintenance, or security of these plugins.
+Please refer to each plugin’s documentation and repository for support and further information.

 - [CNPG-I Scale-to-Zero Plugin](https://github.com/xataio/cnpg-i-scale-to-zero):
   A plugin that automatically hibernates inactive CloudNativePG clusters to optimize resource usage and reduce costs.